Estimations by stable motions and applications: Introduction

 \section{Introduction}

-Resampling by stable distributions has been introduced in \cite{DDW}, however no application and no simulation about its performance was provided at that time.
-Here, a first attempt is made to illustrate its usefulness by applying the method to numerical data.
-We derive some results to point out why the re-sampling approach is particularly suitable for analysis of critical neuronal networks~\cite{munoz2018colloquium}.
-We begin by explaining the resampling approach.
+Resampling by using stable distributions was introduced in \cite{DDW}, however no application and no simulation about its performance was provided at that time.
+The purpose of this note is to fill this gap, to provide an effective algorithm for this resampling procedure and to apply the method for nonparametric moment estimators.